-For one inclusive price – which includes a donation to support the work of Project Pencil Case and Arakele Vocational Training, we can provide you with an enlightening morning starting with an early collection from the Hilton car park and stopping off en route to drink Ethiopian coffee.
-Arabella is always discovering off the beaten track social enterprise work shops and has profiled a number of them over the years through her writing for What’s Out Addis magazine.
+For one inclusive price – which includes a donation to support the work of Project Pencil Case and Arakele Vocational Training (donation of uniforms to underprivileged students produced by Arakele students) Abyssinian Artisan tours can provide you with an enlightening morning starting with an early collection from the Hilton car park (groups can be collected from their preferred collection point upon request) and stopping off en route to drink Ethiopian coffee.

 $16 or £12 or 15 Euros – Half Day

 Tours (5-10 people) need to be prepaid in advance by PayPal or Credit Card.

 Please Book your Preferred Date with an e-mail enquiry:

 We visit off the beaten track fair trade and ethical workshops (try to include less known and promoted ones) to observe artisans (mainly women and disabled individuals) at work.
 We do not visit Shopping Malls!
 Shopping directly from source is a great way to support the city’s hard working less fortunate residents where you can make ethical purchases and observe artisans making beautiful and Fair Trade crafts.